Parent page: Managed Projects

 For those unfamiliar with Git repositories, or for those just wanting to get their local design changes into the Workspace, using the button in the Commit to Version Control dialog is the cleanest and most streamlined approach.

 However you also have the option to Commit to your local Git repository, ahead of pushing changes to the remote Git repository (Versioned Storage) in the Workspace.
-To do so, select the Commit command as above, and in the Commit to Version Control dialog choose the Commit option from the button drop-down menu.
+To do so, select the Save to Server command as above, and in the Commit to Version Control dialog choose the Commit option from the button drop-down menu.
 The changes will be saved to the local Git repository for that project, and the state of the files - as reflected in the Projects panel - will become Ahead of server ().

 Example of committing a new project to the local Git repository.